Research Centers and Units

 The center is a fee-for-service unit.
 The initial consulting meeting with a client is provided at no cost.
 All subsequent and follow-up visits will require financial support.

 Established in 1974, this center provides human resource and organization development services for a broad audience in the rehabilitation and disability communities.
 Projects managed by CURRENTS vary in scope from state and local to regional and national levels.
-The center is housed at the Hot Springs Rehabilitation Center, Hot Springs, Arkansas.
+The center is housed on the campus of the Arkansas School for Mathematics, Sciences and the Arts, Hot Springs, Arkansas.

 Center of Excellence for Poultry Science